Back in The Saddle Again

 During the 12 weeks of lockdown, I had turned my next trip away into some sort of holy grail type adventure.
 It was going to be epic.
 It would be a trip I would tell other people’s grandchildren about, maybe, if it was not XXX rated.
 With complete disregard for the obvious big changes in our world, I merrily built an expectation that my next trip to the big smoke would be exactly as it has been for years; eating out, partying, shopping and generally having a fun girlie time.

-In hindsight, I can see that the illusion of the trip I created in my mind was quite natural as I needed there to be a light at the end of the tunnel after three truly forgettable months of isolation.
+In hindsight, I can see that the illusion of the trip I created in my mind was quite natural...
+I needed there to be a light at the end of the tunnel after three truly forgettable months of isolation.
 I mean, clapping the NHS from the end of the drive had become a big social night out for god’s sake.
-However, it was a bit silly to fail acknowledge that boring mundane life would not suddenly shift by seismic proportion just because I had decided to out and about.
+However, it was a bit silly failing to acknowledge that boring mundane life would not suddenly shift by seismic proportion just because I had decided to out and about.
 I had simply not accepted that my social life was going to be different in the Covid restricted world.

 Being a glass half full sort of person, I had set out with high hopes and the clear intention of enjoying myself no matter what was going on in the world.
 But the truth of the matter is that many of the social activities we took enjoyment from are simply not that enjoyable right now.
 Throughout the trip I was never angry or annoyed but just felt disappointed.
 Sitting 2m apart from other people in a normally ‘bouncing’ club.
 Banned from approaching the bar or even leaving my table.
 What is all that about?
 I could forget about doing my usual routine of going ‘friend trawling’ to get in with the most happening group of people around.
 Had Paul Wellers famous song “That’s Entertainment” instead been named “That was entertainment” it would have summed up the situation perfectly.